 chris shimojima.

-filmmaker. real life. different beat.
+narrative artist. real life. different beat.

 my story